disconsis/i3-app-list/README.md

 # What
 Add glyphs for each application to the workspace name.
 The glyph for the currently focused application is highlighted.
+Workspaces can still be renamed - these are displayed along with the app glyphs.

 ![screenshot](demo/screenshot.png)